HEDCO Endorses Local Option Sales and Services Tax

 Public Safety Improvements and Expenditures:

-Replacing lost tree canopy and upgrade backup infrastructure equipment.
+Replacing lost tree canopy and upgrading backup infrastructure equipment.

 The HEDCO Board reminds voters that this important election will be held on November 2, 2021.